 The provision of ECL is sensitive to changes in estimates.
-The information about the ECL and the Group's payments on behalf of residents, other receivables, amounts due from related parties and contract assets are disclosed in notes 28, 24, 44(b), 23 and 37 respectively.
+The information about the ECL and the Group's payments on behalf of residents and contract assets are disclosed in notes 28, 23, 24, 45(b), 8 and 38, respectively.